 In their natural environment, cyclamen typically grow under trees or tucked into rock crevices.
 There are both summer- and winter-blooming species, but most flower in the winter and die off in the spring.

 Wild cyclamen growing in a rock crevice

-Much of North America, however, does not have conditions conducive to winter blooms.
-As a result, cyclamen are generally sold as houseplants.
+Much of North America, though, is too cold for winter-blooming cyclamen.
+As a result, they are usually sold as houseplants.
 And of all the varieties sold, the most popular is Cyclamen persicum.
-This frost-tender species has been bred specifically for indoor use.
-It is the parent of most of the florists’ cultivars we see today.
+This species, bred specifically for indoor use, is the parent of most of the florists’ varieties on the market today.